-Providing opportunity is key to sparking a passion and interest in your child.
+Providing opportunity is the key to sparking a passion and interest in your child.
 If your child’s life is too full and has no margin, they won’t be able to pursue their interests.
 If they never get to try new things (or you never make them), they might miss out on the discovery of a new interest.
-Structuring your other academics so that your child can pursue their interest-perhaps focusing on academics for four days and leaving the fifth for delight directed learning, like we did-will provide them with opportunity to explore.
+Structuring your other academics so that your child can pursue their interest – perhaps focusing on academics for four days and leaving the fifth for delight directed learning, like we did – will provide them with opportunity to explore.

 Colleges love to see students who have some unique interest or skill; they get tired of the same old ‘cookie cutter’ students, and welcome students who are different.
 Use your child’s unique gifts to help them stand out from the crowd, earn scholarships, and perhaps even sow the seeds for a lifetime pursuit or career.

 Colleges may call it “passion” and homeschoolers may call it “specialization.”
 Whatever the name, delight directed learning can help you homeschool now and help your teenager with choosing a college major and making career plans for the future.

 Regular Price $15 Lifetime online access to video, audio, handouts and transcription.
 Buy Now!

 You may also like Delight Directed Learning: Guide Your Homeschooler Toward Passionate Learning for Kindle/Kindle app.
 Buy Now!

 See those cute buttons at the bottom of these blog posts?
 Those are to make it easy for you to share these helpful posts with your friends who might need encouragement.
 Go ahead and give it a try.
 I promise that nothing will blow up!